-WHEREFORE, PREMISES CONSIDERED, Defendants, STARR COUNTY, TEXAS; OMAR ESCOBAR, in his official capacity as District Attorney for the 229th Judicial District; VICTOR CANALES JR., in his official capacity as County Attorney for Starr County; ELOY VERA, in his official capacity as County Judge for Starr County; JAIME ALVAREZ, in his official capacity as Starr County Commissioner for Precinct 1; RAUL PEÑA, III, in his official capacity as Starr County Commissioner for Precinct 2; ELOY GARZA, in his official capacity as Starr County Commissioner for Precinct 3; RUBEN D. SAENZ, in his official capacity for Starr County Commissioner for Precinct 4; RENE "ORTA" FUENTES, in his official capacity as Sheriff for Starr

-County, pray that this Court grant their Motion to Dismiss, dismiss all of Plaintiffs' claims, order that Defendants recover all costs incurred herein, including attorney's fees, and grant that Defendants have such other and further relief, at law or in equity, to which they may show themselves to be justly entitled.
+WHEREFORE, PREMISES CONSIDERED, Defendants, STARR COUNTY, TEXAS; OMAR ESCOBAR, in his official capacity as District Attorney for the 229th Judicial District; VICTOR CANALES JR., in his official capacity as County Attorney for Starr County; ELOY VERA, in his official capacity as County Judge for Starr County; JAIME ALVAREZ, in his official capacity as Starr County Commissioner for Precinct 1; RAUL PEÑA, III, in his official capacity as Starr County Commissioner for Precinct 2; ELOY GARZA, in his official capacity as Starr County Commissioner for Precinct 3; RUBEN D. SAENZ, in his official capacity for Starr County Commissioner for Precinct 4; RENE "ORTA" FUENTES, in his official capacity as Sheriff for Starr County, pray that this Court grant their Motion for Judgment on the Pleadings, enter judgment dismissing all of Plaintiffs' claims, order that Defendants recover all costs incurred herein, including attorney's fees, and grant Defendants such other and further relief, at law or in equity, to which they may show themselves to be justly entitled.